Overview

 With the 'aligned' qualifier, all cases of a union with a fixed size must have the same size; union padding is not yet supported

-The aligned attribute is also supported on variable-length types, but it only applies to the fixed-size prefix of the type.
+A rule of thumb for aligned on variable-length types is that it only applies to the fixed-size prefix of the type.
 For example, consider the following type:

 aligned